Generic selectors

 BEAR ONE ANOTHER’S BURDENS

 A very familiar scripture is found in Galatians: “Bear one another’s burdens, and so fulfill the law of Christ.”
 (Galatians 6:2).
-The meaning of this seems so clear; however, continue reading: “For if anyone thinks himself to be something, when he is nothing, he is deceiving himself.
-But let each one prove his own work, and then he will have rejoicing in himself alone, and not in another; For each one shall bear his own burden.”
+The meaning of this seems so clear; however, continue reading: “For if anyone thinks himself to be something, when he is nothing, he deceives himself.
+4 But let each one examine his own work, and then he will have rejoicing in himself alone, and not in another.
+5 For each one shall bear his own burden.”
 (Galatians 6:3-5).
-If verse 2 is so obvious, then why does verse 5 seem to completely contradict verse 2?
+If verse 2 is so obvious, then why does verse 5 seem to completely contradict it?
 How is it that we bear one another’s burdens but everyone must bear his own burden?

 The Greek word for bear in both verses is bastazo, which means to lift.
 We are to help lift or carry the burdens of others so that they may be able to endure them.
 In doing so, Paul says we “fulfill the law of Christ”.
 How?
-By showing love toward others, as it says, “Do not be indebted to anyone for anything, unless it is to love one another.
-For the one who loves another has fulfilled the law. … [I]t is summed up in this saying, even by this standard: “You shall love your neighbor as yourself.”
-Love does not do any wrong to its neighbor; therefore, love is the full expression of God’s law.”
+By showing love toward others, as it says, “Owe no one anything except to love one another, for he who loves another has fulfilled the law. … if there is any other commandment, are all summed up in this saying, namely, “You shall love your neighbor as yourself.”
+Love does no harm to a neighbor; therefore love is the fulfillment of the law.”
 (Romans 13:8-10).

 But what about the seeming contradiction?
 How can we bear one another’s burdens but must bear our own burden by ourselves?
 While the word bear (to lift) is the same in both verses, the word for burden is quite different.
 In verse 2, burden is the Greek word baros.
 It means a weight or pressure.
 It is where we get barometer, which is a device for measuring the pressure of gases.
 Most often it is used by meteorologists to measure the atmospheric pressure.

 However, there is more to it.
-In verse 4, we are told, “But let each one prove his own work, and then he will have rejoicing in himself alone, and not in another.”
-Again, understanding the meaning behind the Greek is important.
-Here, prove is not in the sense of providing evidence; instead, it means test, examine, and verify.
+In verse 4, we are told, “But let each one examine his own work, and then he will have rejoicing in himself alone, and not in another.”
+Some translations use prove instead of examine.
+Understanding the meaning behind the Greek is important—this is not a matter of providing evidence; instead, each person is to test, examine, and verify their works.
 We are to examine ourselves when we undergo trials.
-We find the same word in 2 Corinthians 13:5, which says, “Examine yourselves to see whether you are in the faith; prove [test, examine, verify] your own selves.
-Don’t you of your own selves know that Jesus Christ is in you?
-Otherwise, you are reprobates.”
-In addition to “paying” the invoice, each of us must also examine the invoice to see if we are missing anything.
+We find the same word in 2 Corinthians 13:5, which says, “Examine yourselves as to whether you are in the faith.
+Test [examine, verify] yourselves.
+Do you not know yourselves, that Jesus Christ is in you?–unless indeed you are disqualified.”
+In addition to ‘paying’ the invoice, each of us must also examine the invoice to see if we are missing anything.
 In other words, trials are an opportunity to determine where we fall short in God’s eyes.

 Galatians 6:2-5 tells us what God expects of us in this life.
 There is no contradiction.
 We are to help each other endure trials and sufferings especially with prayer and encouragement.
-However, the cost of our trials and sufferings can only be paid by the bearer; however, we need not bear it alone.
+While the cost of our trials and sufferings can only be paid by the bearer, we need not bear it alone.
 They are also the means by which we grow spiritually as we examine ourselves.

 In this world, each of us will suffer trials to prove our hearts and minds to God.
 But these are also opportunities for us all to truly fulfill the law of love, one to another.